Getting Started with Android SDK

 2. Obtain your unique auth token.

-To access the latest stable version of a library package from MavenCentral, ensure that your project is configured to use the MavenCentral repository in your build.gradle or build.gradle.kts file.
+To access the latest stable version of a library package from MavenCentral, ensure that your project is configured to use the MavenCentral repository in your `build.gradle` or `build.gradle.kts` file.&#x20;

 Gradle: